 Type of Note Interest Rate Minimum Investment Amount

 Flexible Investment Notes 1.50% \$100.00

+•

-One Year Term Notes 4.50% \$100.00
+One Year Term Notes 4.40% \$100.00

-Two Year Term Notes 4.30% \$100.00
+Two Year Term Notes 4.20% \$100.00

-Three Year Term Notes 4.10% \$100.00
+Three Year Term Notes 4.00% \$100.00

-Four Year Term Notes 4.00% \$100.00
+Four Year Term Notes 3.90% \$100.00

-Five Year Term Notes 3.90% \$100.00
+Five Year Term Notes 3.80% \$100.00

-Individual Retirement Account Notes 3.50% \$100.00
+Individual Retirement Account Notes 3.40% \$100.00

 Interest rates currently offered on new issuances of Notes are as set forth on the accompanying Interest Rate Sheet, which may be amended from time to time by the President of The Fund.
-Current interest rates may also be obtained by calling The Fund at 800-862-8633, emailing The Fund at Invest@wesleyanimpactpartners.org.
+Current interest rates may also be obtained by calling The Fund_at 800-862-8633, emailing The Fund at Invest@wesleyanimpactpartners.org.

-or visiting The Fund's website at www.wesleyanimpactpartners.org.
-If economic conditions in the market should warrant, the interest rate(s) offered on Flexible Investment Notes and Individual Retirement Account Notes may be increased or decreased after thirty (30) days' prior written notice to noteholders by The Fund.
-Unless the noteholder reinvests in a Term Note at maturity, interest rates for Term Notes are fixed for the life of the Term Note, once issued.
+or visiting The Fund's website at Invest@wesleyanimpactpartners.org If economic conditions in the market should warrant, the interest rate(s) offered on Flexible Investment Notes and Individual Retirement Account Notes may be increased or decreased after thirty (30) days' prior written notice to noteholders by The Fund.
+Unless the noteholder re-invests in a Term Note at maturity, interest rates for Term Notes are fixed for the life of the Term Note, once issued.